wish5115/obsidian-ii-quicker/README.md

 # Installation

+Download [Release obsidian-ii-plugin-1.0.1] (https://github.com/wish5115/obsidian-ii-plugin/releases/tag/1.0.1) here

-Download obsidian-ii-plugin.zip, unzip it and put it in the plugin directory, restart obsidian.
+After downloading, unzip the obsidian-ii-plugin.zip, put it in the plugin directory, restart obsidian, and then don't forget to open the plugin in the settings.

 # Configuration